Danny1024-na/Danny1024-na/README.md

 Hi I'm Danny 👋

 - 🔭 I’m currently working on a new project.
-- 🌱 I’m currently studying at Uni Duisburg-Essen
+- 🌱, studying at Uni Duisburg-Essen
-- 📖 I’m currently learning a new Django skills.
+- 📖 and learning a new Django skills.
 - ❓ Ask me about Java.
 - 😄 Pronouns: excited